yushiangfu/study-notes/02-memory.md

          +--------------+
 ```

-### Node and Zone
+## <a name="node-and-zone"></a> Node and Zone

 Before introducing the function _bootmem_init_, let's talk about node and zone first.
-So for multiple processors sharing the memory that isn't closer to any CPU, we call this memory a 'node,' which is typical.
+For multiple processors sharing the memory that doesn't serve a specific CPU, we call this memory a 'node,' and it's the typical structure on most devices.
 Rumor has those large systems that I've never seen one by myself have multiple 'nodes,' and each CPU has its preferred one.
 Accessing nearby memory costs less time while visiting remote ones takes longer.
 Here are the formal names for the above two designs, and our study case belongs to the first one.